fablabbcn/smartcitizen-docs/docs/guides/calibration/Water sensors.md

 To enable the sensors you just need to plug you board to the Smart Citizen kit aux port and reboot the Smart Citizen Kit and the sensors will be handled by the board.

 !!! warning
     When calibrating **don't use the normal `read sensor` command**, this command applies temperature/salinity compensation, calibration should be done without any compensation.
-Instead you should use `control sensorName com r` and that will return the raw metrics that sensor can provide.
+Instead you should use `control sensorName com,r` and that will return the raw metrics that sensor can provide.
 On the documentation of each sensor calibration procedure we describe the format of this metrics.

 !!! danger
     After finishing the calibration process **restart your SCK** to start from a clean state.